wfinsinger/tapas/README.md

     al., 2011)](http://dx.doi.org/10.1016/j.yqres.2010.07.011).

-*tapas* performs steps 1.) and 2.) for several variables of one dataset type (e.g. different estimates of charcoal abundance).
+*tapas* performs steps 1.) and 2.) for several variables of one dataset type (e.g. different estimates of charcoal abundance) in one go.
 Instead, steps 3.) and 4.) are performed for one user-selected variable.

 To run your own data, make a new folder within an umbrella folder, and save it under a name, e.g., `Data-In`.
 Then place a file (e.g.,